Great Lakes Dredge & Dock (GLDD) Rises As Market Takes a Dip: Key Facts

-Great Lakes Dredge & Dock (GLDD) ended the recent trading session at $11.53, demonstrating a +0.61% swing from the preceding day's closing price.
-The stock exceeded the S&P 500, which registered a loss of 0.76% for the day.
-Elsewhere, the Dow lost 0.75%, while the tech-heavy Nasdaq lost 1.01%.
+Great Lakes Dredge & Dock (GLDD) ended the recent trading session at $12.12, demonstrating a +0.12% swing from the preceding day's closing price.
+The stock's performance was ahead of the S&P 500's daily loss of 0.18%.
+On the other hand, the Dow registered a loss of 0.8%, and the technology-centric Nasdaq increased by 0.27%.

-Prior to today's trading, shares of the provider of dredging and dock-contracting services had gained 16.94% over the past month.
-This has outpaced the Construction sector's gain of 2.69% and the S&P 500's gain of 4.31% in that time.
+Shares of the provider of dredging and dock-contracting services witnessed a gain of 15.84% over the previous month, beating the performance of the Construction sector with its loss of 3.59% and the S&P 500's gain of 4.46%.

 Analysts and investors alike will be keeping a close eye on the performance of Great Lakes Dredge & Dock in its upcoming earnings disclosure.
-The company is forecasted to report an EPS of $0.18, showcasing a 300% upward movement from the corresponding quarter of the prior year.
-In the meantime, our current consensus estimate forecasts the revenue to be $180.8 million, indicating a 54.28% growth compared to the corresponding quarter of the prior year.
+It is anticipated that the company will report an EPS of $0.18, marking a 300% rise compared to the same quarter of the previous year.
+Simultaneously, our latest consensus estimate expects the revenue to be $180.8 million, showing a 54.28% escalation compared to the year-ago quarter.

-Investors should also take note of any recent adjustments to analyst estimates for Great Lakes Dredge & Dock.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Investors might also notice recent changes to analyst estimates for Great Lakes Dredge & Dock.
+Such recent modifications usually signify the changing landscape of near-term business trends.
 Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

 Our research suggests that these changes in estimates have a direct relationship with upcoming stock price performance.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Great Lakes Dredge & Dock is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
+Right now, Great Lakes Dredge & Dock possesses a Zacks Rank of #3 (Hold).

-With respect to valuation, Great Lakes Dredge & Dock is currently being traded at a Forward P/E ratio of 14.32.
-Its industry sports an average Forward P/E of 20.81, so one might conclude that Great Lakes Dredge & Dock is trading at a discount comparatively.
+With respect to valuation, Great Lakes Dredge & Dock is currently being traded at a Forward P/E ratio of 15.13.
+This expresses a discount compared to the average Forward P/E of 21.14 of its industry.

-Investors should also note that GLDD has a PEG ratio of 0.41 right now.
+One should further note that GLDD currently holds a PEG ratio of 0.43.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Building Products - Heavy Construction industry had an average PEG ratio of 2.19 as trading concluded yesterday.
+As of the close of trade yesterday, the Building Products - Heavy Construction industry held an average PEG ratio of 2.25.

 The Building Products - Heavy Construction industry is part of the Construction sector.
-Currently, this industry holds a Zacks Industry Rank of 155, positioning it in the bottom 39% of all 250+ industries.
+With its current Zacks Industry Rank of 178, this industry ranks in the bottom 30% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report